 A slate roof is both beautiful and long lasting.
 A slate roofing system is capable of lasting for over a century if it is maintained and repaired on a regular basis.

-If it is identified a slate roof is in end of repair you should contact a roofing contractor who is skilled and experience in working with slate.
+If it is identified a slate roof is in need of repair you should contact a roofing contractor who is skilled and experience in working with slate.

 When the contractor comes to your property they will need to access your roof.
 Accessing a slate roof needs to be achieved in a safe manner.
 Slate will be slippery in wet, snowy and icy weather conditions and can also have vegetation growing on the surface such as moss.